There was a period not so long ago when knowledge managed to get itself a rather bad reputation in some educational circles…

 This isn’t about choosing recall over understanding, explicit teaching over joy, or curriculum over curiosity.
 It’s about being honest about what learning asks of students.

 A knowledge-rich curriculum gives students a way in.
-It gives them the words, concepts and background knowledge they need to understand properly, not just perform understanding for a lesson and lose it by next week.
+It gives them the words, concepts and background knowledge they need to understand properly, not just perform understanding for a lesson and lose it by next week, That, to me, is care.

-Not making everything easy.
-Not removing challenge.
-Not pretending students can discover everything by themselves if we just give them enough coloured pens and encouragement.
+Care isn’t making everything easy, removing challenge, or pretending students can discover everything by themselves if we just give them enough coloured pens, freedom and encouragement.
+Care is giving students the roots they need to withstand challenge.

 So yes, I want students to analyse, evaluate, inquire, create and solve problems.
 I want them to ask thoughtful questions and make interesting connections.
 I want them to think deeply and independently.

 But I don’t want them trying to grow fruit in thin air.
-It might look impressive for a moment, but it won’t hold and it’s not a long-term solution.
+It might look impressive for a moment, but it won’t hold, and it’s not a long-term solution.

 If we want students to face the heavy winds of challenge, the roots of knowledge need to be deep, strong and secure.